 If something should happen to you, how would your children's chosen guardian finance their future?
 As a single parent, Term Life Insurance can offer a solution to help to pay for your final expenses, any outstanding debts you may leave behind, and your children's future financial needs.

 Term life insurance provides coverage for a specific length of time of your choosing.
-The good news is that with a variety of different term lengths and coverage amounts to choose from, our agents can work with you to create an affordable financial protection plan that will help to account for your children's needs into the foreseeable future.
+The good news is that with a variety of different term lengths and coverage amounts to choose from, our agents can work with you to create an affordable financial protection plan that will help to meet your children's needs into the foreseeable future.

-The amount of coverage you choose is up to you, though some experts suggest about 7-10 times your salary.
+The amount of life insurance coverage you choose is up to you, though some experts suggest about 7-10 times your salary.
 It is advisable to consider what phases of your children's life you'd like to ensure you've covered before purchasing a policy.

 The most important thing is that you have taken active steps to plan for all of the possible realities that could face your child in the event that the unexpected does happen.